zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup.md

 # [Portal](#tab/azure-portal)

 1. In the Azure portal, go to your virtual machine named **vmoracle19c**.
-It's assigned a new public IP and NIC similar to **vmoracle19c-nic-XXXXXXXXXXXX**, but it doesn't have a DNS address.
+It gets assigned a new public IP and NIC similar to **vmoracle19c-nic-XXXXXXXXXXXX**, but it doesn't have a DNS address.
 When the original VM was deleted, its public IP and NIC were retained.
 The next steps reattach them to the new VM.

     ![Screenshot that shows a list of public IP addresses.](./media/oracle-backup-recovery/create-ip-01.png)